ishtms/nodebook/src/content/node-arch/event-loop-intro.md

 ## The Six Phases in Detail

+> [!TIP]
+>
+> There's an awesome tool created by [@vagostep](https://github.com/vagostep) that allows you to visualize how the Event Loop works.
+You might want to play around with it.
+Here's the link - [NodeLoops](https://nodeloops.com/)

 The event loop isn't just one big queue.
 That's a common misconception.
 It's a highly structured, multi-phase cycle.
 Each full lap through this cycle is called a "tick."
 Getting your head around these phases is the absolute key to understanding why async operations execute in the order they do.
 Libuv's loop is just a repeating journey through these six core phases.

 ### The "Tick": An Overview of a Single Iteration